Messengers of War

 “In ancient times,” says Mayla, “the Tshuan kings prepared cloned embryos of themselves.”

-“But why did they choose Yagrin’s mother, instead of a Tshuan woman?” asks Balshown.
+“Why did they choose Yagrin’s mother, instead of a Tshuan woman?” asks Balshown.

-“But meanwhile, there’s an urgent threat that we have to face!”
+“Right now, there’s an urgent threat that we have to face!”

 “Watch!”

-“But I scanned the ship, and the beings aboard it are from the race of our ancient enemies, the Fiklow.”
+“They’re from the race of our ancient enemies, the Fiklow.”

-“The ship sent a probe here.”
+“After days of waiting, the ship sent a probe here.”

-“Why,” asks Berek.
+“Why not?” asks Berek.

 “In a thousand years,” says Tzina, “their probes would change as dramatically as their ships.”